Courtesy of:- Ray Lo, and the Spurs List

 intercepted and played into the area.
 Owusu who had just come on and taken

-up position behind Hodge and so was on his blind side when the ball was
+up position behind Hodges and so was on his blind side when the ball was

 played through and took full advantage to beat Eyre from ten yards.

-nick the ball off a defender and hit a dipping volley from 25 yds. a
+nick the ball off a defender and hit a dipping volley from 25 yards.
+It was a

-stunning strike that lifted the side and applause from the crowd.
+stunning strike that lifted the side and drew applause from the crowd.
 It was

-one of about six long range shots that Owen had during the game, all good
+one of about six long range shots that Owen had during the game, all of which were good

 The pace told on O'Hara and Francis who both had to be replaced as